ommishra03/Beginner_Solidity/README.md

 **#Smart Contract for MyToken**

-A basic Solidity smart contract for a token called "Sumit" with the symbol "SK" can be found in this repository.
+A basic Solidity smart contract for a token called "OMKREATION" with the symbol "KREAT" can be found in this repository.
 The contract maintains balances for various addresses and permits token minting and burning.

 ## Contract Information